SEARCH RFS:

 Can I Mimic The Effects of Berberine?

 Berberine is by no means the only way to activate AMPK.
 I’m currently writing a series on how to live forever (or at least a lot longer).
-But here’s the short-list on AMPK activators…
+But here’s the short list of AMPK activators…

 • Intermittent fasting